What happens if I am homeless

 If we make a decision that you disagree with, you must write to our housing policy officer within 21 calendar days of receiving the letter telling you about our decision.

-The review will be carried out by a senior manager not involved in your case, who will give their decision in writing as quickly as possible.
+The review will be carried out by a senior member of the housing team not involved in your case, who will give their decision in writing as quickly as possible.